Skip to main content Skip to footer

 Tip 10: Know Your Wrapping Paper

 Do you know how to properly trash or recycle your wrapping paper?
-Wrapping paper is typically a low-grade of paper, often manufactured with recycled paper.
-There are two rules to remember when recycling wrapping paper:

-1. Make sure it is paper-styleno foil, glitter, or plastic.
+1. Make sure it is paper-style—no foil, glitter, or plastic.

 2. Remove all bows, ribbons, tape and tags.

-Why are these rules important?
-If the bows, ribbons, tape and tags are not removed, an entire load of paper might be rejected by a paper mill and sent to a landfill.
-The same can happen if the foil-style wrapping gets mixed with regular paper.
+If the bows, ribbons, tape and tags are not removed, an entire load of paper might be rejected by a paper mill and sent to a landfill!

 Tip 11: Gift Experiences Instead of Materials

-Opting for experiences such as shows, concerts or fun events is not only a great way to help avoid household waste, but can be an awesome alternative to the traditional gift under the tree for a number of reasons.
+Opting for experiences such as shows, concerts or fun events is not only a great way to help avoid household waste, but can be an awesome alternative to the traditional gift under the tree for a number of reasons:

 1. Gifting an experience often has less physical waste compared to the production, packaging, and disposal of material gifts.